boytchev/mannequin.js/README.md

 ### Source code

-The main library is `mannequin.js`.
-It requires `three.min.js`, which is also included in this repository.
+The main library is **mannequin.js**.
+It requires **three.min.js**, which is also included in this repository.
 There is no need to compile anything.
-See the [live demos](https://boytchev.github.io/mannequin.js/demos/demos.md) for examples how to use the library.
+See the [live demos](https://boytchev.github.io/mannequin.js/demos) for examples how to use the library or the [API documentation](https://boytchev.github.io/mannequin.js/docs) for the specific body parts and their methods.

 ### License